-Aliko Dangote is the wealthiest African and black person alive with an estimated net worth of $16.6 billion.
-He is the 2014 Forbes 23rd richest person in the world and Africa Person of the Year.
-As the number of African billionaires grows from 9 to 11, none has come close to unseating Dangote from the top spot, a position he has occupied for 6 years.
-Dangote made it to the billionaire’s club in 2008 with a net worth of $3.3 billion, and in 2013, displaced Mohammed Hussein Al Amoudi as the richest black with a margin of $2.6 billion.
+Aliko Dangote is the World’s richest black billionaire with an estimated net worth of $16.6 billion.
+He was 2014 Forbes 23rd richest person in the world and Africa Person of the Year.
+As the number of African billionaires grows from 9 to 11, none has come close to unseating Dangote from the top spot, a position he has occupied for over 6 years now.
+Dangote made it to the billionaire’s club in 2008 with a net worth of $3.3 billion, and in 2013, displacing Mohammed Hussein Al Amoudi as the richest black with a margin of $2.6 billion.
 Dangote is the current richest black billionaire in the world, the richest in Africa and West Africa.

-The Nigerian business mogul hails from Kano, the second largest city in Nigeria and an age-old business centre.
-In the footsteps of his legendary business tycoon grandfather, Alhasssan Dantata, Dangote experimented with trading at a very tender age – selling sweets as a matter of interest – and as he grew older, he ventured into business with a more vivid intention; his first funding came from his millionaire maternal uncles, the Dantata’s.
+The Nigerian business mogul was born 10 April 1957 into a wealthy Muslim family and he hails from Kano, the second largest city in Nigeria and an age-old business centre.
+In the footsteps of his legendary business tycoon grandfather, Alhasssan Dantata, Dangote experimented with trading at a very tender age – selling sweets as a matter of interest – and as he grew older, he ventured into business with a more vivid intention.
+His first business funding came from his millionaire maternal uncles, the Dantata’s.
 From the ordinary local trading merchandise that it was in 1977, his enterprise grew into a multinational conglomerate of over 13 companies with a commendable distribution network, a proof of an apprenticeship well spent with his maternal relations.

-Dangote is the CEO and founder of the Dangote Group of industries with diversified interests in imports & exports, manufacturing and investments in food/consumer goods.
+Today, Dangote is the CEO and founder of the Dangote Group of industries with diversified interests in imports & exports, manufacturing and investments in food/consumer goods.
 The Dangote Group is present in 15 African countries including Nigeria, Benin, Cameroon, Ghana, South Africa, Togo, Tanzania and Zambia.
 Dangote Group is the largest chain of companies in West Africa, with a sugar refinery which is Africa’s largest and the third largest in the world producing an annual 800,000 tonnes of sugar.
-The Dangote Cement is the largest manufacturer of cement in Africa with a $15 billion market capitalization; the subsidiary as at 2013, has assets worth ₦843 billion ($4.2 billion) and a revenue of ₦386 billion ($1.9 billion).
+The Dangote Cement is the largest manufacturer of cement in Africa with a $15 billion market capitalization.
+It produces 44 million metric tons annually and plans to increase its output 33% by 2020; the subsidiary as at 2013, has assets worth ₦843 billion ($4.2 billion) and a revenue of ₦386 billion ($1.9 billion).

 Dangote strongly believes the Nigerian economy will be ultimately salvaged through patriotic investments, thus, he has investments in the lucrative sectors of the Nigerian market- real estate, banking, transport, textiles and recently in oil and gas; gradually he is also delving into telecommunications.
 As a keen and hardworking business tycoon, Dangote still has intentions of establishing a couple of multi-billion dollar manufacturing plants and import terminals across Africa.